synapsecns/sanguine/docs/bridge/docs/03-RFQ/08-CanonicalRelayer/index.md

 ## sendChainGas

 Boolean flag available to Bridge users.
-When `sendChainGas` is `true`, the amount to send is specified as `chainGasAmount` in the FastBridge contract on the destination chain.
+When `sendChainGas` is `true`, the amount to send is specified as `chainGasAmount` in the FastBridgeV2 contract on the destination chain.

 :::note